 Llanelli Online will become a means of helping to increase employment in the area.
 We have helped trainee journalists studying at university by offering much needed work placements.
 We have given lectures at universities and schools as well as offering workshops.
 To be able to maintain and progress Llanelli Online, we need your support.
 We’re not just asking for “something for nothing”.
 Not only will you be able to benefit from 24/7 local news by local people, we are also offering you amazing advertising opportunities.
 Like any other business we have to sustain ourselves.
 We depend on advertising to continue our community service.

 We are also looking for potential investors and business partners.
 Packages start at £30 and include live links in adverts back to your landing page.
 A massive reach across our four websites and social media platforms.
 Client led we work with you to make sure your ad works for you.
 For more information on the opportunities we offer businesses email email@example.com

-Thanks go to Lee Waters MS, former Chair of the Culture, Welsh Language and Communications Committee, Bethan Sayed MS, Welsh Government, Google and PINF.
+Thanks go to Lee Waters MS, former Chair of the Culture, Welsh Language and Communications Committee, Bethan Sayed MS, Welsh Government, the ICNN, Google and PINF.